HyperDbg/research-www/index.md

 ---

-## Debugger
+## Debugger (kHyperDbg)

-HyperDbg Debugger is a Windows debugger designed with a focus on using modern hardware technologies to provide new features to the debuggers' world.
+HyperDbg Debugger is a Windows user-mode and kernel-mode debugger designed with a focus on using modern hardware technologies to provide new features to the debuggers' world.
 This debugger contains multiple software and hardware modules.

-## Debugger Script
+## Debugger Script (dslang)

-Debugger Script is a language designed to be fast, flexible, and to satisfy the debugger's needs to examine the target debuggee and automate the debugging and analyzing tasks.
+Debugger Script or **dslang** is a language designed to be fast, flexible, and to satisfy the debugger's needs to examine the target debuggee and automate the debugging and analyzing tasks.

 ## Virtual Machine Monitor (VMM)

-VMM is a HyperDbg module that operates on top of Windows by virtualizing an already running system using Intel VT-x and Intel PT.
-This module aims not to use any APIs and software debugging mechanisms; instead, it uses Second Layer Page Table (a.k.a.
+VMM is a HyperDbg module that operates on top of Windows by virtualizing an already running system using Intel VT-x and Intel EPT.
+This module aims not to use any APIs and software debugging mechanisms; instead, it uses the Second Layer Page Table (a.k.a.
 Extended Page Table or EPT) extensively to monitor both kernel and user executions.

-## Clkr Circuit

-Clkr (Clocker) Circuit is an HDL module integrated into the HyperDbg Debugger to bring the power of digital circuit debugging to the HyperDbg.
-(This module is under development and not in a working state yet!)
+## Standard VMI and Debugging Library (libhyperdbg)

+The libhyperdbg provides comprehensive standard Virtual Machine Introspection (VMI) and debugging functionalities, enabling user-mode applications to perform detailed system analysis, monitor virtual machines, and debug software efficiently.

+## hwdbg Chip Debugger

+The hwdbg debugger chip generator is a gate-level debugging tool designed to make configurable and synthesizable hardware debuggers for white-box and black-box chip fuzzing, testing, and reverse engineering.
+The primary goal of hwdbg is to provide control over hardware, enabling monitoring and modification of signals down to the granular level of a single clock cycle.
+It is written in Chisel and Verilog.